norishigefukushima/domainTransformFilter/README.md

 The code is parallelized by Intel TBB or OpenMP over c cv::ParallelLoopBody class in OpenCV, thus requirement of OpenCV version is 2.45 or later.
 Also, the code is vectorized by SIMD SSE4.2.

+Currentry, two demos, which are smoothing and detail enhancement demo, are called in the program.
+Both demos are quited by 'q' or ESC key.

 *Reference
 Eduardo S. L. Gastal and Manuel M. Oliveira.
 "Domain Transform for Edge-Aware Image and Video Processing".
 ACM Transactions on Graphics.
 Volume 30 (2011), Number 4, Proceedings of SIGGRAPH 2011, Article 69. http://inf.ufrgs.br/~eslgastal/DomainTransform/